smartqueue123-png/smart_queue/README.md

 QN: What’s your plan if someone blocks a sensor on purpose?

+ANS:
+- Senario 1: If the queue length is up to sensor A only and someone block sensor B for less than 5 seconds, our code will be able to detect that is a fault and therefore it will appear as ≤ 5 people (Good to go!)
+- Senario 2: If there is no queue and someone block sensor B for more than (2 or 5 seconds), our code will be able to detect that is a fault and therefore it will appear as ≤ 0 people (Good to go!)
+- Senario 3: If there is no queue and someone block sensor C for more than (2 or 5 seconds), our code will be able to detect that is a fault and therefore it will appear as ≤ 0 people (Good to go!)
+- Senario 4: If there is no queue and someone block both sensor B and C for more than (2 or 5 seconds), our code will be able to detect that is a fault and therefore it will appear as ≤ 0 people (Good to go!)
+- Senario 5: Else these applies to all other unexpected senarios

-ANS: To determine the length of the queue, if sensor A detect a person the app will show ≤ 5 people (Good to go!), else if both sensor A and B detected it will show ≤ 10 people (Wait a little), else if all sensors (sensor A, B and C) are detected it will show ≤ 15 people (Queue too long), else ≤ 0 people (Good to go!)
+To determine the length of the queue, if sensor A detect a person the app will show ≤ 5 people (Good to go!), else if both sensor A and B detected it will show ≤ 10 people (Wait a little), else if all sensors (sensor A, B and C) are detected it will show ≤ 15 people (Queue too long), else ≤ 0 people (Good to go!)